Understanding Poverty

 Even with stable housing, there’s a strong correlation between homeownership and wealth.
 Young adults’ homeownership rate increases with household income.
 This effect is compounded by parental homeownership status.
 Income disparities also perpetuate disparities in housing.

-Meet an average person living in Northeastern Minnesota
+Meet an average family living in Northeastern Minnesota

 Dave and Allison both work.